This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Sydney has better weather

-Another commonly-asked question – does it rain more in Melbourne or Sydney?
-Well shockingly, Sydney receives double Melbourne’s annual rainfall.
+Another commonly asked question is whether it rains more in Melbourne or Sydney.
+Well, shockingly, Sydney receives double Melbourne’s annual rainfall.
 But overall, Sydney has better weather and double the number of clear days compared to Melbourne.
-Furthermore, Sydney’s winter temperatures are milder than Melbourne’s and spring/autumn are usually quite short seasons.
-Summers in Sydney are long and hot – a.k.a perfect beach weather.
+Furthermore, Sydney’s winter temperatures are milder than Melbourne’s, and spring and autumn are usually relatively short seasons.
+Summers in Sydney are long and hot—a.k.a. perfect beach weather.

 On the other hand, Melbourne is (unfortunately) known for its four seasons in one day weather.
 Having lived there, I know this to be an accurate description and I never left the house without my umbrella.
 You never know when you might get caught in a surprise rainstorm!